Kozea/pygal/pages/download.rst

 Git Repository
 ==============

-If you want the development version of CairoSVG, take a look at the :codelink:`git repository on GitHub`, or clone it thanks to::
+If you want the development version of pygal, take a look at the :codelink:`git repository on GitHub`, or clone it thanks to::

-  git clone git://github.com/Kozea/CairoSVG.git
+  git clone git://github.com/Kozea/pygal.git

 You can also download `the pygal package of the git repository
 <https://github.com/Kozea/pygal/tarball/master>`_.